vercel-labs/fast-webstreams/README.md

 controller.close();
 ```

-Byte streams that use `start` to capture the controller and enqueue externally run on the fast path using `LiteReadable`, a lightweight array-based buffer that is faster than Node.js `Readable` for construction and sync reads.
+Byte streams that use `start` to capture the controller and enqueue externally run on the fast path using `LiteReadable`, a lightweight ring buffer that is faster than Node.js `Readable` for construction and sync reads.

 ### Compat Mode Examples